nguyenhuyanhh/magor_sgenglish/README.md

 This is the requisites for the core system only.
 For module-specific requirements, consult the [Modules](#modules-and-procedures) section below.

 1. Linux
-1. Python (either 2 or 3)
+1. Python 2

-The system was developed using Python 2.7.12 on Lubuntu 16.04.1.
+The system was developed using Python 2.7.12 on Lubuntu 16.04.2 LTS.

 ## Setup